sergei-mironov/mobile-nixos-cfg/README.md

 * Stage-1 software (system stuff)
 * Stage-2 software (GUI, etc)

-Mobile Nixos allows users to update Stage-2 software on-the-fly (I've tested this), while the kernel and Stage-1 updates probably require re-flashing (not sure on this part).
+The method shown below allows one to update Stage-2 software **for the current boot**.

-Here is what we do to update the Stage-2 software.
 The idea is to build the toplevel package and then upload it's closure using `nix-copy-closure` over SSH.
 This PR offers some hints on how to do it https://github.com/NixOS/mobile-nixos/issues/441#issuecomment-990642848

 1. Turn the Pinephone on, connect it to your local WiFi network and figure out